The 5 Hardest Interview Questions:

 For example, if you work in sales, talk about your previous sales success and how you know you can provide future sales for the company.
 Lastly, this is your opportunity to really show enthusiasm and passion in the position.
 Talk about how you love the company culture, mission statement (research it before the interview) and goals.
 This will also allow them to start imagining you in the role and make you a memorable candidate.

 These are the hardest interview questions because most people answer them incorrectly.
 While they may sound like generic questions, what most candidates think is the right answer is usually not what the employer is looking for in a good answer.
-The employer is looking at not only your response, but how you choose to answer the interview questions.
-Emphasize the right points, and you’re golden!
-Good luck!
+The employer is looking at not only your responsibility but how you choose to answer the interview questions and what points you are emphasizing.
+And while this sounds easy, I will be completely honest.